rwblickhan/astro-rwblickhan.org/src/content/technical/why-raycast.md

 ## Window Management

-I’m not actually a heavy window management user — I never adopted any of those apps — and the more advanced window management commands in Raycast are behind the paywall.
+I’m not actually a heavy window management user — I never adopted BetterSnapTool or Rectangle or any of those apps — and the more advanced window management commands in Raycast are behind the paywall.
 But the basic window management commands like Maximize and Left Half often come in handy.

 ## Extensions